 The discovery detracts from the happier mythology of John Smith and Pocahontas that many associate with Jamestown.
 The vice president of research at nearby Colonial Williamsburg, which oversees excavations of the original Jamestown site, said visitors will have a fuller view of a terrible time in early American history.

-“I think we are better served by understanding history, warts and all, because I think it gives us a better understanding of who we are as a people,” James Horn said.
+“I think we are better served by understanding history, warts and all because I think it gives us a better understanding of who we are as a people,” James Horn said.

-Owsley, who has also done forensic analysis for police investigations, examined the girl’s remains and how the body had been dismembered, including chops to the front and back of the head.
+Owsley, who has also done forensic analyses for police investigations, examined the girl’s remains and how the body had been dismembered, including chops to the front and back of the head.
 The girl was likely already dead at the time.
 There was a cultural stigma against killing someone for food.